by Eric, Technical Support for FlexPVC.com a division of PVC Distributors LLC, Pahrump, Nevada

 SDR21 Purple 3/4" Pipe (Many pieces 6" long)

 Bulkhead fitting(I used a 3" which is no longer available, so you'd have to use a 2".)
 You could also use a 2.5" Reverse thread bulkhead fitting along with a Male Adapter or Male Fitting Adapter depending on your pump input and how far away it is.
 (Male Fitting Adapters are closer fit, while Male Adapters require a short piece of pipe to go between it and your pump union and will add distance.).
 Or you could use a Sch 80 2.5" or 3" as well, depending on your pumps intake.
+We can build custom flow straighteners upon request.
+Email use with your situation.

 All Rights Reserved PVC Distributors LLC